DINO DURKALIC

 Ellen holds accreditation in dry needling, strength and conditioning coaching, and is also a member of the Australian Physiotherapy Association and the International Association of Dance Medicine and Science.

 Ellen truly loves that she gets the opportunity to go to work each day and be surrounded with hard working and passionate dancers.
 She has a strong interest in treating lower limb injuries within the dancer population and combines this with her passion for strength & conditioning to encourage dancers to step into a gym and lift heavy things!
 Ellen’s style of treatment focuses around a combination of manual therapy; exercise rehabilitation and education surrounding the physical, mental and emotional links of pain.
 Ellen has plans to return to university to study a postgraduate degree in musculoskeletal physiotherapy in the coming years.
-In her spare time, Ellen enjoys playing with her little puppy, Arnott, and being surrounded with friends, family and food!
+In her spare time, Ellen enjoys being surrounded with friends, family and food!

 EMILY DAVIS